 The average interest rate on variable-rate credit cards was 17.32 percent in September 2018, according to Bankrate data.
 By consolidating your debt, you can lock in a much lower interest rate.
 For example, you could consolidate your debt with a home equity loan — the September 2018 average interest rate on these loans is under 6 percent, according to Bankrate data.
 That way, more of your monthly payment goes toward the principal rather than interest charges.

 4. You can save money

-Use Bankrate’s debt consolidation calculator to find out how much you can save.
+Use Bankrate’s Debt Consolidation Calculator to find out how much you could save.

 How to consolidate debt with home equity

 Taking out a loan is one of the most common ways to consolidate debt.
 However, if you own your own home, consolidation loans offer a new wrinkle: You can tap into your home’s equity to better manage your debt.

 Your home’s equity is its current value minus what you owe.
 When it comes to a home equity loan or HELOC, you can typically borrow up to 80 percent of the equity.
 Depending on the lender, you can sometimes borrow up to 85 percent.